Dr. Villalta-Cerdas

 Email: axv067@shsu.edu

-Office hours Fall 2024: Wednesdays 2 - 4 pm; if this time does not work, email me (or talk with me after our regular class) to schedule an appointment.
+Office hours Spring 2025: Wednesdays and Fridays 11 am to 12 pm; if these days/times do not work, email me (or talk with me after our regular class) to schedule an appointment.

 My primary teaching responsibilities include instructing students in General Chemistry courses.
 I engage in academic research that emphasizes the development of learning strategies that promote skill acquisition and the impact of novel learning experiences on students’ conceptual understanding.
 I possess a strong dedication to enhancing learning strategies, aiming to improve classroom and laboratory experiences for students at SHSU.
 My passion for education drives me to contribute to improving the learning environment at SHSU.
 As an educator, I believe my primary goal is to help students learn and succeed academically.
 To achieve this, I strive to create a challenging yet supportive learning environment that encourages students to engage with the course material actively.
 My research group designs chemistry experiences at the intersection of sciences and humanities, emphasizing cultural heritage preservation methodologies, and synthesizing carbon-based nanomaterials for environmental remediation applications.